karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Types: fix RRStackJson byweekday typing
+  - Updated the zod options shape builder in RRStack.options.ts to be generic over the provided weekday schema (ZodTypeAny).
+This preserves the concrete input type so RRStackJson.rules[].options.byweekday is number|number[]|undefined.
 - DescribeConfig flattening (final cleanup):
-  - Updated the remaining test (rrstack.describe.test.ts) to use the flattened keys (showBounds/boundsFormat) instead of the old nested bounds config.
-  - Resolves the last TS/build error and assertion for recurring bounds formatting.
+  - Updated the remaining test (rrstack.describe.test.ts) to use the flattened keys (showBounds/boundsFormat) instead of the old nested bounds config.  - Resolves the last TS/build error and assertion for recurring bounds formatting.

 - Descriptions & lint fixes:
   - Fixed recurring bounds (“from …”) formatting to honor the rule’s timezone by converting rrule “floating” dtstart/until via floatingDateToZonedEpoch when building descriptor clamps.
 This resolves America/Chicago (local midnight) and Europe/London (01:00 vs 00:00) test failures.